Margaret Schmucker is an appellate attorney based in Austin, Texas. She opened her practice

 Greg Abbott.

-Court of Criminal Appeals, the United States District Courts for the Northern, Southern, Eastern and
+courts, the Texas Court of Criminal Appeals, the United States District Courts for the Northern,

-Ms. Schmucker is on the Board of Directors of the Solo / Small Firm Section of the Austin Bar
+Ms. Schmucker is former member of the Board of Directors of the Solo / Small Firm Section of the

-Ms. Schmucker has also served as a legislative liaison, providing advice to the Chicago Bar
+Austin Bar Association and has also served as a legislative liaison, providing advice to the Chicago

-Association regarding pending legislation affecting the Illinois Criminal, Code of Criminal Procedure,
+Bar Association regarding pending legislation affecting the Illinois Criminal Code, Code of Criminal

-Code of Corrections, and Juvenile Code.
-She has 20 years of experience as a professional writer and
+Procedure, Code of Corrections, and Juvenile Code.
+She has 20 years of experience as a

 Law Office of Margaret Schmucker